Review your spending

 Prioritize a few little treats that bring you joy well worth their cost.
 If getting a $3 latte brings you far more joy than $3 spent elsewhere, get the latte.

 But getting a coffee every day, plus a breakfast sandwich, plus lunch at work is $20 a day, $100 a week, $400 a month.
 Luxuries should feel like luxuries, and if you’re enjoying several every day, you’re not treating yourself — you just have expensive habits.

 Consider taking cheaper alternatives to the treats you’re giving yourself.
 If you order takeout because you hate cooking, consider buying nicer ready-made meals at the grocery store.
 Those can be pricey in their own right, but if it prevents you from ordering Chipotle off DoorDash and paying for delivery and tip, you’re still saving.

-Slimming down your fixed expenses may be easier than you think.
-It just takes some research and a willingness to shake things up, but it doesn't have to be a painful process.
+Slimming down your fixed expenses takes some research and a willingness to shake things up, but it doesn't have to be a painful process.

 Just make sure you focus on paying it off as quickly as you can, so you don’t end up in the same place at the end of the promotional APR period.

 It’s common to put all of your effort into lowering your expenses without ever considering the other half of the equation: bringing in more money.
 With inflation rising, increasing your income may be necessary to get ahead.

 If it's an option, see if you can work overtime at your job.
 Moreover, try to negotiate for a raise — you can’t expect to get one if you don’t ask.
 And if that doesn’t work, look into picking up a side-hustle that fits your schedule and your talents.

 Selling extra items in your home on Facebook Marketplace or eBay could be a quick way to put cash in your bank account.

 And you can take that logic one step further if you have a spare room in your home.
 Consider furnishing it and listing it on Airbnb, renting it to a travel nurse or even getting a long-term roommate.